trill2scope/solidity-portfolio/README.md

 # solidity
 This repository contains any type of Solidity Smart Contracts.
-It can include starting from simple hash function and up to ERC-20 assembly code.
+It can include starting from a simple hash function and up to the ERC-20 assembly code.

+Every contract has a brief explanation in the comments above function.